 Whilst there Chrissie and her husband Roger met wonderful, kind people who were living in abject poverty but would do anything for you - and always with a huge smile!
 Seeing people carrying big pieces of cardboard and pallets to make their house and the toll that AIDS and HIV were taking made them decide to help and eighteen months after returning to the UK Injabulo was founded.

 The way to help was to use the talents of the people - extremely creative, they can make something out of nothing and have an intrinsic eye for colour.

-Injabulo now works with established empowerment projects and small businesses through South Africa and has recently started working with a project in Botswana.
+Injabulo now works with established empowerment projects and small businesses through South Africa and Ghana.
 It has always been important to Chrissie that she could see fair trade policies in action and that whoever the producers are they should all be treated very fairly and be given a chance to improve their lifestyle by learning or developing a skill.
 This in turn means that they are given the opportunity to enrich and improve their own lives and that of their families.

 In addition Injabulo work with Pebbles Project, a charity in the Cape Winelands helping children born with special needs as a result of Foetal Alchohol Spectrum Disorder and currently sponsor two children; their sponsorship pays for specialist teacher training and crèche places for the children.

 Fair Trade means lots of things to different people.

 To us it is the basis for making a difference to the lives of people by adhering to the following principles:

 Treating people, however disadvantaged, with respect - for their lifestyle, their culture and their skill and giving them the opportunity to earn a real living with dignity and pride.